THE FREE LANCE

 Ouluska Lean-To Register Transcripts 1, 1986-1991.
 Photo credit: JB Nicholas.

-Besides hot-button cultural conflicts, real shooting wars also had enough power to blast their way onto the pages of the Ouluska lean-to log.
+Besides hot-button cultural conflicts, real shooting wars also blasted their way into the logs.

 "The 'ole sarge' still 'picking 'em up and laying 'em down," retired Marine Corp Master Gunnery Sergeant K. Ferris from Schenectady, New York wrote in 1989.